Reed Smith LLP - The Inside View

 Summer associate profile:

-Reed Smith is looking for summer associates who have a combination of top academics, practical experience, and superior analytical and writing skills.
-As a firm in which 57 percent of its senior management team is diverse, 69 percent of its U.S. summer associates are diverse and 41 percent of all recent lawyer promotees were women, Reed Smith is seeking candidates who prioritize inclusiveness and contribute to the diversity of thought and experience that benefit clients.
+We look for summer associates who have a combination of top academics, practical experience, and superior analytical and writing skills.
+As a firm that has achieved Mansfield Plus status from Diversity Lab every year since the launch of the Mansfield Rule in 2017, we seek candidates who prioritize inclusiveness and contribute to the diversity of thought and experience that benefit clients.

 Summer program components:

-CareeRS is Reed Smith’s competency-based career development program with a focus on role-specific professional training and development, including mentoring, and more developmentally oriented assessments tailored to the needs of associates.
-The firm offers its summer associates numerous chances to participate in both formal and informal training programs, such as: managing partner’s forum, mediation and mergers and acquisitions clinics, law firm economics, cross-cultural training, and legal writing.
+‘Careers’ is our competency-based career development program with a focus on role-specific professional training and development, including mentoring, and more developmentally oriented assessments tailored to the needs of associates.
+We offer our summer associates numerous chances to participate in both formal and informal training programs, such as: managing partner’s forum, mediation and mergers and acquisitions clinics, law firm economics, and legal writing.
 Summer associates also have numerous opportunities to participate in pro bono and community service projects and become acquainted with our Women’s Initiative Network and Diversity, Equity and Inclusion Committees.

 Please visit www.reedsmith.com for more information about each of these initiatives.